michdw/transrandom/readme.md

 If you type something in any language supported by Google Translate, this program will display a translation into a randomly chosen language and give you 5 options as to what the new language is, while keeping a tally of your correct and incorrect answers.

 ### Instructions for running this program:
-(updated October 2018 on Ubuntu Linux; terminal commands may differ in your OS)
+(updated January 2020 on Ubuntu Linux; terminal commands may differ in your OS)

 * Download and save the repository folder on your computer